canvasxyz/canvas-docs/docs/intro.md

-To get started, proceed to the tutorial to [build your first Canvas app](./docs/tutorial/writing-a-canvas-contract), or [read more about Canvas](./docs/about).
+To get started, proceed to the tutorial to [build your first Canvas app](./docs/tutorial/writing-a-canvas-contract), or [read more about the technical details](./docs/architecture).
 You can also refer to the [contract language reference](./docs/api) to learn about specific APIs.